gaperton/ionic-views/docs/optimization-guidelines.md

     const points = { xs : new Float64Array( N ), ys : new Float64Array( N ) };

 And finally, if we switch from `Float64Array` to `Float32Array`, it will cut the size of the data structure further by half, giving us 8 * N + 16.
-Now our code is 4.5 times memory hungry than the original one.
+Now our code is 4.5 times less memory hungry than the original one.

 ## Use functions instead of hashmaps and arrays to save heap memory